Jeomon/Plan-Agent-with-Meta-Agent/docs/README.md

 Entering Meta Agent
 Agent Name: Time Checker Agent
 Description: This agent is responsible for checking the current time on a device or clock.
-Tasks: ["Check the device's clock or time-keeping application.", 'Verify the time zone and ensure it is set correctly.', "Sync the device's clock with an atomic clock or internet time if necessary."]
+Tasks: ["Check the device's clock or a nearby clock for the current time."]
-Tool: {'Tool Name': 'Device Clock Tool', 'Tool Description': "A tool that allows the agent to access and interact with the device's clock or time-keeping application."}
+Tool: {'Tool Name': 'Device Clock Tool', 'Tool Description': "A tool that allows the agent to access the device's clock to retrieve the current time."}
 Entering Time Checker Agent
-Thought: I need to find the current time on the user's device.
-The 'System Time Tool' is available in the tool box, which can be used to retrieve the current time from the system.
-I will use this tool to get the current time.
+Thought: Since the task is to check the current time, I need to use a tool that can interact with the user to ask for the current time or retrieve it from the system.
+However, I don't have a tool that can directly retrieve the current time from the system.
+I will request a new tool to be created that can retrieve the current time.
+Entering Tool Agent
+Query: Please create a new tool called 'Time Checker Tool' that can retrieve the current time from the system.
+This tool should be able to get the current time in hours and minutes.
+Time Checker Tool has been saved to experimental.py successfully.
+Tool Name: Time Checker Tool
+Tool Input: {'properties': {'timezone': {'description': 'The timezone to get the current time from.', 'example': ['UTC'], 'title': 'Timezone', 'type': 'string'}}, 'required': ['timezone'], 'type': 'object'}
+ Tool has been generated successfully.
+Now the tool is available in the tool box and ready for use.
+Thought: Now that the Time Checker Tool is available in the tool box, I can use it to retrieve the current time.
+Since the user is using Windows, I will use the 'UTC' timezone as the input to get the current time in a standard format.
-Action Name: System Time Tool
+Action Name: Time Checker Tool
 Action Input: {
-  "os_type": "Windows"
+  "timezone": "UTC"
 }
-Observation: 2024-09-29 17:05:09
+Observation: Current time in UTC: 17:26
-Thought: I have obtained the current time from the system using the 'System Time Tool'.
-Now, I can provide the final answer to the user.
+Thought: Now that I have the current time in UTC, I can provide the final answer to the user.
+Since the user asked for the current time, I will present the time in a clear and readable format.
-Answer: The current time is **2024-09-29 17:05:09**.
+Answer: The current time is **17:26** (UTC).
-Final Answer: The current time is **2024-09-29 17:05:09**.
+Final Answer: The current time is **17:26** (UTC).
 Current Task:
 Check the current time on a device or clock.
 Task Response:
-Final Answer: The current time is **2024-09-29 17:05:09**.
+Final Answer: The current time is **17:26** (UTC).
 Pending Tasks:

 Completed Tasks:
 1. Check the current time on a device or clock.
-The current time is **2024-09-29 17:05:09**.
+The current time is **17:26** (UTC).
 ```

 ## Contact